-Therefore, the constant practice of the Church can be at most evidence of some underlying proposition, which may form part of the doctrine of the Church.
+Therefore, the constant practice of the Church can be at most evidence of some underlying proposition, which may form part of the doctrine of the Church (i.e. the proposition is implicitly contained in the practice).
 Any propositions thus evidenced must then be interrogated to determine if they are of a doctrinal nature, rather than say of a contingent or erroneous empirical matter.
 For example, in the case of OS, the doctrinal proposition was that the Church following the example of Christ does not have the authority to ordain women as priests.

 Accordingly, by itself without further propositional argument, a constant practice cannot provide a doctrinal impediment to a novel pastoral practice.

-Further, when the propositions underlying the precedents for excluding the D&R from Holy Communion are examined, it is clear that they in fact relate to mortal sin (refer 1.0 Mortal Sin) and public scandal (refer 3.0 Public Scandal).
+Further, when the propositions underlying and implicit in the precedents for excluding the D&R from Holy Communion are examined, it is clear that they in fact relate to mortal sin (refer 1.0 Mortal Sin) and public scandal (refer 3.0 Public Scandal).

 For example, the following precedents justify the exclusion based on public scandal: